TABLE OF CONTENTS

 Age validation

-Asserts whether the age calculated from the document's date of the birth data point is greater than or equal the minimum accepted age set at the account level.
+Asserts whether the age calculated from the document's date of birth data point is greater than or equal to the minimum accepted age set at the account level.
 The default minimum age is 16 years old.

 Compromised Document